 How does hypnotism work?

-In layman’s terms, hypnosis can be described as “an intense state of mental focus.”
+In layman’s terms, hypnotism can be described as “an intense state of mental focus.”
 By putting patients into a state of deep relaxation, the conscious mind becomes quiet.
 Thus, the subconscious mind becomes alert and is open to positive suggestions.
 During this relaxed stage, the hypnotherapist can introduce positive guidelines to help you achieve your goal.

 Contrary to what is often believed, it is actually the opposite of having a weak mental disposition, as the concentration required can be intense.
 It is similar to opening and then strengthening a link between the conscious and subconscious mind to reinforce positive behavior.